Shandilya21/stock_movement_prediction/README.md

 * [Contributing](#contributing)
 * [Contact](#contact)

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 <!-- [![Product Name Screen Shot][product-screenshot]] -->
 This is a implementation of stock price movement considering the basic and fundamental analysis of stock market.
 Here, We consider Apple Inc. (APPL:NYSE) quarterly stock price to train our machine learning algorithms.
-The predicted value is close to the final actual price and hence it will also be reciprocated for more 'stocks', for eg: Microsoft (MSFT: NYSE), Google (GOOG,: NYSE) etc.
+The predicted value is close to the actual market price and hence it will also be useful even for more 'stocks', for eg: Microsoft (MSFT: NYSE), Google (GOOG,: NYSE) etc.

-Taking a deep dive interest in stock and market price movement, it is almost difficult for trader to predict to study the market analysis for studyong the important factors.
+Taking a deep dive interest in stock and market price movement, it is almost difficult for trader to study the market analysis for studying the important factors.
 Here we incorporated a end to end LSTM (Long Short Term Memory Network) algorithms to predict the price movement for refernce stock.
 Also it can compareable with multiple stocks before making an decision.

-why we need this?:
+Why we need this?
 * Anyone can effectively save money or 'bad bid' by visualizing stock trend.
 * Brokerage fees would be saved!
 Anyone with basic utility can make suitable decision